secured lock Secured with SHA-256 Encryption

 Transportation

 Ever wondered how many vehicles your neighbors own?
 Up next, we’ll dive into vehicle transportation statistics.
-Understanding these patterns can help when searching for the best car insurance companies, as different insurers may offer better deals based on your vehicle usage and driving habits.
+Understanding these patterns can be helpful when searching for affordable car insurance, as different insurers may offer more favorable rates based on your vehicle usage and driving habits.

 Car Ownership

-The following chart from Data USA displays the households in Tennessee distributed between a series of car ownership buckets compared to the national averages for each bucket.
+The following chart from Data USA displays the distribution of households in Tennessee across various car ownership categories compared to national averages for each category.

 Commute Time